NPalopoli/IDP_Python/_episodes/03-types-conversion.md

 > 5. Current population of a city.
 > 6. Average population of a city over time.
 >
+> Try to come up with more than one good answer for each problem.
+> For example, in  # 1, when would counting days with a floating point variable make more sense than using an integer?
 > > ## Solution
 > >
 > > The answers to the questions are: